-Ruggedly handsome, this plant's rounded form and deep green foliage features abundant small white blossoms in mid spring and 1" diameter plum-like fruit in summer to please native insects, birds and humans equally!
-It's perfect grouped to create a habitat rich thicket!
+Ruggedly handsome, this plant's rounded form and deep green foliage feature abundant small white blossoms in mid-spring and 1" diameter plum-like fruit in summer to please native insects, birds and humans equally!
+It's perfect to group to create a habitat rich thicket!

 Tolerates salt, rocky soil and even drought!

 Attractive fruit is prized by birds and humans